 Many parents I work with find it difficult being apart from their little ones all day, only to be reunited with a tired, emotional child at 5 or 6pm.
 Some parents feel "resentful" or that they have "missed the best" of their child during the day, whether they've been at nursery or school.

-With many offices now providing options to work back on-site, here are some tips on how to make the most of your time together at the end of the day, before kicking off a calm bedtime routine:
+Here are some tips on how to make the most of your time together at the end of the day, before kicking off a calm bedtime routine:

 I often find myself explaining to parents that this is positive, it is normal for children to store up big emotions throughout the day then have a "release" when they are reunited with their trusted loved one.
 You are their "safe place" to do so after all.
 Try to accept this as a positive and spend time to give the comfort and reassurance they need.